itseddiecurrent/docsy_event_bb/README.md

 npm install
 ```

+## Current contribution

+This website provides a general documentation on the Event Building Block API on Rokwire.
+It is made using the docsy template https://github.com/google/docsy-example.
+The contribution is mostly in content/en folder.
+We did not make edits in other folders than en in content from the template.

 ## Running the website locally

 Building and running the site locally requires a recent `extended` version of [Hugo](https://gohugo.io).